Apocalypse (character)

 Apocalypse (En Sabah Nur) is a supervillain appearing in American comic books published by Marvel Comics.
-He is one of the world's first mutants, and was a principal villain for the original X-Factor team and later the X-Men and related spin-off teams.
-Created by writer Louise Simonson and artist Jackson Guice, Apocalypse first appeared, unnamed, in Marvel Graphic Novel #17 (July, 1985) and his full debut in X-Factor #5 (June 1986).
+He is one of the world's first mutants, and was a principal antagonist for the original X-Factor team and later the X-Men and related spin-off teams.
+Created by writer Louise Simonson and artist Jackson Guice, Apocalypse first appeared, unnamed, in Marvel Graphic Novel #17 (July 1985), followed by a full debut in X-Factor #5 (June 1986).
 Apocalypse is one of the most powerful beings in the Marvel Universe and the father of the original incarnation of the Horsemen of Apocalypse.

 Since his introduction, the character has appeared in a number of X-Men titles, including spin-offs and several limited series.
-Apocalypse has also been featured in various forms of media.
-Oscar Isaac portrayed the character in X-Men: Apocalypse.
+Apocalypse has also been featured in various forms of non-comics media, including the 2016 feature film X-Men: Apocalypse, in which he was portrayed by Oscar Isaac.